brunaalves16/brunaalves16/README.md

 - 👋 Hi, I’m @brunaalves16
 - 👀 I’m interested in learn
 - 🌱 I’m currently learning English
-- 📫 How to reach me first company
+- 📫 How to reach me: by email
 - 😄 Pronouns: she/her

 <!---